Skip to main contentSkip to content

 Recommended start: Essential or AI-First

-Why: stores usually need better crawl hygiene more than aggressive blocking.
+Why: stores usually need better crawl hygiene more than broad aggressive blocking.

 Use Better Robots.txt here to: